Yariazen/cse15l-lab-reports/week3/lab2/lab2.md

 I also learned that `curl` doesn't work with urls that contain spaces anymore, as of Oct 11, 2021.
 Personal opinion, but if a "bug" exists and isn't fixed for a long period of time, that's not a bug anymore.
 Its just a feature.

 Another cool thing I learned was when an html file references files on a server, java servers see that as a html request.
-I didn't handle it properly in my code, but I can see how adjusting relative paths to absolute ones are a pain so might as well as use react.
+I didn't handle it properly in my code, but I can see how adjusting relative paths to absolute ones are a pain so might as well as do something like react.
+That is construct the html serverside entirely.

 I also took a detour and learned how to set a cookie in java because I wanted to uniquely identify clients.
 It ended up easier to just set the cookie client side though, since setting the cookie in java required modifying the given Server.java file.